GRIP FAQs

 What if I am unsure how to use Dropbox?

-We will provide instructions and basic training to the attendees on how to download, operate, and work in Dropbox throughout the course.
-This training will be scheduled about two weeks before the start of the course.
+We will provide basic instructions to the attendees on how to view, download, and work in Dropbox throughout the course.
+This information will be provided as part of the course materials.

 How do I get to Pittsburgh?